Frequently Asked Questions

 If you were previously covered by a group or individual U.S. health plan and the carrier provides a letter verifying evidence of prior health insurance along with enrollment dates, GeoBlue will apply this prior coverage to the pre-existing conditions waiting period, provided you meet GeoBlue's medical underwriting criteria.
-GeoBlue will also consider (on a case-by-case basis) private health insurance issued in other countries as creditable coverage.
-There are several reasons why coverage would not be considered creditable: 1) The medical benefits are too low 2) We do not consider surplus lines insurance sold in the U.S. as creditable coverage 3) We do not consider National or Public Health Insurance as creditable coverage 4) There is a time lapse where there was no coverage up until your effective date of your new plan.
+GeoBlue will also consider (on a case-by-case basis) private health insurance issued in other countries as satisfactory.
+There are several reasons why coverage would not be considered creditable: 1) The medical benefit limits are too low 2) The plan is not comprehensive in nature and does not cover both inpatient and outpatient coverage 3) There is a time lapse where there was no coverage up until your effective date of your new plan.

-The number of months of coverage shown on the Certificate will reduce or eliminate the 12 month pre-existing condition waiting period.
-If you have 12 or more months of creditable coverage, your waiting period will be eliminated.
-If you have less than 12 months creditable coverage, your waiting period will be reduced by the number of months you had creditable coverage.
+The number of months of coverage shown on evidence of prior health insurance letter will reduce or eliminate the 12-month pre-existing condition waiting period.
+If you have 12 or more months of prior creditable health insurance, your waiting period will be eliminated.
+If you have less than 12 months creditable coverage, your waiting period will be reduced by the number of months you had prior coverage.
 For example, if you have two months of creditable coverage, your waiting period will be reduced from 12 months to 10 months.
 You cannot have more than a 63 day break in health insurance coverage prior to the effective date of your GeoBlue plan.

 - How do I access participating medical providers outside the U.S. and avoid claim forms?